naderghanbari/cl-scala/README.md

 The second line in the above example is the result of evaluating the expression.
 An eager weak reduction strategy is used for evaluation.

-- For abstraction use the bracket syntax:
+- For abstraction use the bracket syntax (don't forget the dot after the bracket):

 ```
-CL > [x,y]y
+CL > [x,y].y
 KI
 ```